-I'll (try) think about it a little bit.
+I will (try to) think about it a bit.

 Temiru is a verb and can be conjugated!
-So you are able to use the "tai" shape to say: "I want to try".
-Not all phrases that have the expression “mitai” should be translated as Want to Try, but just want.
+So you are able to use the form "tai" to say: “I want to try”.
+Not all sentences that contain the expression “mitai” should be translated as Wanting to Try, but just wanting.

 I want to try!

-I would like to (try, try) get to know you.
+I would like to (try, experience) meet you.

 Minna o warai no uzu ni makikonde mitai.

-I want (try) to put a smile on everyone's face.
+I want to (try to) put a smile on everyone's face.

-There are several other conjugations of the verb “to see” like みせる which if used changes the phrase to “show” instead of trying. please note that temiru it's just one of many ways to say try and experiment.
+There are several other conjugations of the verb “to see” like みせる that if used changes the sentence to “show” instead of trying. please note that temiru it's just one of the many ways to say try and try.

-We also have the verb tamesu (試す) which means to try, test, experiment, and is sometimes used in conjunction with temiru.
-But the verb tamesu it is used more to test or investigate something step by step.
-Used in conjunction with the verb temiru, it is pronounced kokoromiru and means to try or test the result / performance of the action.
+We also have the verb thamesu (試す) which means to try, test, experiment, and is sometimes used together with temiru.
+But the verb thamesu it is used more in the sense of testing or investigating something step by step.
+Used together with the verb temiru, it is pronounced kokoromiru and means to try or test the result/performance of the action.
 Examples:

 Try to escape. (from prison)